Giftedx/chatterbot/README.md

 ```
 - CI: `.github/workflows/ci.yml` (typecheck/lint/test/build), `.github/workflows/docker-publish.yml` (GHCR)
 - Railway: see `DEPLOYMENT.md`

+## Documentation
+- API reference is generated with TypeDoc into `docs/api/` and is automatically published to GitHub Pages from `main`.
+- Entry point for guides: `docs/INDEX.md` (routing, troubleshooting, integration, feature flags, and more).
+- If Pages is enabled for this repository, the API docs will be available at: `https://<owner>.github.io/<repo>/`.

 ## Security and privacy
 - Secrets live in `.env` (gitignored).
 Do not commit credentials.